-“[The] selective use of criminal history as a pretext for unequal treatment of individuals based on race, national origin, or other protected characteristics.”
-(HUD)
+[The] selective use of criminal history as a pretext for unequal treatment of individuals based on race, national origin, or other protected characteristics.

 So how does a housing servicer ensure that he’s staying above board?
 Here’s a few good rules of thumb for landlords to consider:

-- You might have thought that as long as you apply the same rules to everyone that you’ll be safe, but unfortunately it’s not that easy.
+- You might think that as long as you apply the same rules to everyone that you’ll be safe.
+Unfortunately it’s not that easy.
 You can’t just make a blanket ban on all criminals.
-“Refusing to rent to all ex-cons— “no matter when the conviction occurred, what the underlying conduct entailed, or what the convicted person has done since then, is not defensible, since not all ex-cons will pose a risk to safety or property.”
-(HUD Guidelines)
+Refusing to rent to all ex-cons—no matter what they did or when they did it—is not defensible.
+Not all ex-cons pose a risk to safety or property.

 - If you do run a criminal background check, make it the last part of your screening process.So, verify that their credit check comes back clean, and then run your background check.
 This will help eliminate any doubt that you are discriminating.

 - Consider the nature and severity of the crime, as well as how recently it occurred.
 Let your applicant state their case.
 Let them present the mitigating circumstances of their record, like evidence of good tenant history, their age at the time of conviction, or clear evidence of rehabilitation.
 Just be flexible.
 Have a heart.

 The fact that you were arrested shouldn’t keep you from getting a job and it shouldn’t keep you from renting a home.
 When someone has been convicted of a crime and has paid their debt to society, then they ought to have an effective second chance at life.
-The ability to find housing is an indispensable second chance in life.”
+The ability to find housing is an indispensable second chance in life.

-The Fair Housing Acts protects Americans from discrimination, whether intentional or not, including those have been arrested or have a criminal record.
-Since we now know that racial disparities exist in the U.S. criminal justice system, it’s important to ensure that those who need housing the most are not denied a roof over their head.
-HUD’s new policy is a small but important step in alleviating the continual cycle of poverty that keeps many families and individuals from better opportunities and a better life.”
+The Fair Housing Acts protects Americans from discrimination, whether intentional or not, including those have a criminal record.
+We now know that racial disparities exist in the U.S. criminal justice system.
+So, we must ensure that those who need housing the most are not denied a roof over their head.
+HUD’s new policy is a small but important step in alleviating the continual cycle of poverty that keeps many families and individuals from better opportunities and a better life.

-It goes without saying that every infraction and crime is judged on a so called “case-by-case basis”, because each case is its own.
+It goes without saying that every infraction seems judged on a “case-by-case basis”.
+Each case is its own.
 But are these regulations clear enough that a landlord can be absolutely confident that he’s in the clear?
 It’s hard to say.
 All we can tell you is to follow the tips we’ve presented, and make sure to carefully read HUD’s own guidelines for yourself.